wexi/amforth-shadow/doc/source/TG/recipes/I2C-Values.rst

-The #require directives are processed by the amforth-shell, of you don't use it, comment them out and make sure that the files and their further dependencies are sent to the controller beforhand.
+The #require directives are processed by the amforth-shell, of you don't use it, comment them out and make sure that the files and their further dependencies are sent to the controller beforehand.

 Note the 5 ms delay after writing the data.
-This is to make sure that the eeprom gets enough time to complete its internal activities.
+This is to make sure that the EEPROM gets enough time to complete its internal activities.

 The use is straightforward.
-Since there is no memory manager for the serial eeprom, the location of the data is given explicitly when creating the value (0).
+Since there is no memory manager for the serial EEPROM, the location of the data is given explicitly when creating the value: address 0 on the device with the hardware id $50.

 .. code-block:: console